18 March 2026

 3. Finally we need to explain how the index changes for each pair of constructor and values.

-- For the successor case we return the index of the nested value indicating that the argument to `FS` has index
+• For the successor case we return the index of the nested value indicating that the argument to FS has index n when its own index is S n.

 FinTy : IxNat -> Type